blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_proposeDeployLibEni
+ec_proposeDeployLibEni
 -----------------------

 Propose a new library for ENI.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 Must be a validator.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``name`` String - The name of the library.
 	* ``version`` String - Version of the library, data format: vX.Y.Z, where X, Y, and Z are non-negative integers.